January 17, 2012

 Dave’s Reply:

-Thanks for your electrical question Matt
+Thanks for your electrical question about light fixtures Matt.

-The Current Rating of Electrical Wires for Light Fixtures
+- Electrical Current Rating of Electrical Wires for Light Fixtures

-- If the home electrical wiring is original then the circuit wiring should be fine and rated for 15 amps minimum. this can be verified by identifying the circuit that the light fixture will be installed on and check the circuit or fuse rating, which should be either 15 or 20 amps, as installed.
+- This can be verified by identifying the circuit that the light fixture will be installed on and check the circuit or fuse rating, which should be either 15 or 20 amps, as installed.

 - Because the light fixture has 18 gauge AWG wire this would indicate that the wire size is smaller and the amperage of the light fixture will be under 15 amps.